Free legal assistance

 – Can I do something to improve my pension?

 – How can I combine pension and job?

 What will membership give you?

-- You influence directly on your social working conditions and wages.
+- You have the ability to influence directly your social working conditions and wages

 - SAFE Education Fund